-Both the words basho [場所] and tokoro [所] are nouns and both mean place.
-Is there a difference between these two words?
+Both words basho [場所] and tokoro [所] are nouns and both mean place.
+Are there differences between these two words?
 When to use each one?
 Are there similar words?
-We will answer these and other Japanese questions in this article.
+Let’s answer these and other Japanese questions in this article.

-There are several situations where it doesn't matter which of the two words you use in the sentence.
+There are various situations where it doesn’t matter which of the two words to use in the sentence.
 There are also other Japanese words that mean place.
-Before we understand the differences between basho and tokoro I wanted to quote them quickly:
+Before we understand the differences between basho and tokoro, I wanted to mention them quickly:

-位置 - Ichi means place, situation, position and location.
-This word is often used to refer to the location on a map, the position of some country or something like that.
+位置Ichi means place, situation, position, and location.
+This word is usually used to refer to a location on a map, the position of a country, or something like that.

-余地 - Yochi it can also refer to a place or quart, but its use usually indicates a space, margin, or scope.
-For example, you can use yochi when does it mean they don't exist excuses for your delay.
+余地Yochi can also refer to a place or space, but its use usually indicates a margin, scope, or leeway.
+For example, you can use yochi when you want to say that there are no excuses for your delay.

 Understanding the meaning of Basho [場所]

-Basho is a Chinese word [場所] that also uses the character of tokoro.
-This word is usually more specific and concrete than tokoro [所] which is a Japanese word.
-Basho can be used for place, location, position, room and space.
+Basho is a Chinese word [場所] that also uses the ideogram of tokoro.
+This word tends to be more specific and concrete than tokoro [所], which is a Japanese word.
+Basho can be used for place, location, local, position, room, and space.

 Basho is often used to show the exact location.
 For example: